HaixiaBi1982/ECP-Mamba/README.md

 ECP-Mamba: An Efficient Multi-scale Self-supervised Contrastive Learning Method with State Space Model for PolSAR Image Classification

-## Abstract

-Recently, polarimetric synthetic aperture radar (PolSAR) image classification has been greatly promoted by deep neural networks.
-However, current deep learning (DL)-based PolSAR image classification methods are caught in the dilemma of obtaining high accuracy with sparse labels while maintaining high computational efficiency.
-To solve this issue, we present ECP-Mamba, an efficient framework integrating multiscale self-supervised contrastive learning (CL) with a state space model (SSM) backbone.
-Specifically, we design a cross-scale predictive pretext task, which learns representations via aligning local and global polarimetric features, effectively mitigating the annotation scarcity issue.
-To enhance computational efficiency, we introduce Mamba architecture to PolSAR image classification for the first time.
-A spiral scanning strategy tailored for pixelwise classification task is proposed within this framework, prioritizing causally relevant features near the central pixel.
-Additionally, a lightweight cross Mamba module is proposed to facilitate complementary multiscale feature interaction.
-Extensive experiments on four benchmark datasets demonstrate the effectiveness of ECP-Mamba in balancing high accuracy with computational efficiency.
-On the Flevoland 1989 dataset, ECP-Mamba achieves state-of-the-art performance with an overall accuracy (OA) of 99.70%, an average accuracy (AA) of 99.64%, and a Kappa coefficient (Kappa) of 0.9962.

 ## UnZip
 Unzip ECP-Mamba.zip first